jvc-byte/Simple-Bank-Using-solidity/README.md

 ### Deploying the Contracts

-1. **Deploy the contracts:** Deploy the contract on remix IDE on sepolia testnet using injected provider - Metamask
+1. Deploy the contract using Remix IDE on sepolia testnet using injected provider - Metamask

 3. **Interact with the contracts:** You can interact with the contracts right there on remix IDE.